Short stem prosthesis: Benefits, challenges, and success factors

 Due to the shorter stem, the short-stem prosthesis can provide better kinematics and function of the hip joint.
 This means that patients often experience greater mobility and less pain after surgery.

-• Increased mobility: The short-stem prosthesis allows for greater mobility in the hip joint, which improves the patient's ability to perform daily activities and sports.
+• Increased range of motion: The short‑stem prosthesis enables a greater range of motion in the hip joint, improving the patient’s ability to perform everyday activities and sports.

-• Reduced Pain: Patients often report less pain after surgery, which improves quality of life and overall satisfaction with the procedure.
+• Reduced pain: Patients often report less pain after the operation, increasing quality of life and overall satisfaction with the procedure.

-• Improved Stability: The better kinematics and function of the hip joint contribute to improved stability and a reduced risk of dislocations.
+• Improved stability: The better kinematics and function of the hip joint contribute to improved stability and a lower risk of dislocation.

 Risks of Short-Stem Prosthesis